rodekruis/DEH-Admin-Manual/README.md

 To add, edit or remove layouts, please refer to the [EspoCRM docs](https://docs.espocrm.com/administration/layout-manager/) or the [best practises around layouts in the EspoCRM Knowledge Base](https://github.com/rodekruis/EspoCRM-knowledge-base/wiki/Best-practices#layout)

 ### Translations in Twilio Flex
-> _The below Translation information is useful for Twilio Flex.
+:black_square_button:> _The below Translation information is useful for Twilio Flex.
 If you only use EspoCRM, this is not relevant._
 >
 Translations of everything in Twilio Flex (so not the EspoCRM frame) can currently only be [configured](https://github.com/rodekruis/RED-X-DEH/blob/main/docs/deployment/translation-twilio-flex.md) by 510.
 The text of the translations can be of Twilio Flex can be found in the following [JSON](https://github.com/rodekruis/RED-X-DEH/tree/main/terraform/twilio/language-files).